kkub11/microtonal2/NOTES.md

 ```
 Simple intervals score low (3:2 → 2.58), complex ones score high.

-**Step 3: Compute proximity penalty**
+**Step 3: Compute proximity factor**
 How close is this just ratio to the actual EDO interval in cents?
 ```
 proximityFactor = exp(-proximityK * abs(justCents - edoCents))
 ```
-A just interval that is far from the EDO interval contributes less.
+A just interval far from the EDO interval contributes less.

 **Step 4: Compute consonance contribution (inverted + powered)**
 ```
 consonance = proximityFactor / pow(tenney(p, q), power)
 ```
 `power` spreads out scores.
 Use small values (~1.0) for few primes,
-larger (~2.0–3.0) for many primes, to prevent flattening.
+larger (~2.0–3.0) for many primes.
+This counteracts the flattening
+that occurs when more primes produce more just intervals per step.

 **Step 5: Sum contributions, floored at 0.001**
 ```
 score[i][j] = 0.001 + sum of consonance for all matching just ratios
 ```
-The 0.001 floor ensures no interval gets score zero.
+The 0.001 floor ensures no interval ever gets score zero.

 **Step 6: Invert to get final cost**
 ```